-Dewayne (DJ) White Jr. is currently a professional Turkish Super League basketball player, and former NBA and Indiana University basketball player.
+Dewayne (DJ) White Jr. is currently a retired professional basketball player, and former NBA and Indiana University basketball player.
 White was born in Tuscaloosa, Alabama and attended Hillcrest High School also located in Tuscaloosa.
 He then played for four seasons as power forward for the Indiana Hoosiers Men’s Basketball team from 2004 to 2008.
 During his four-year tenure at IU, White helped the Hoosiers make the NCAA tournament three times.
 White was named 2005 Big Ten Freshman of the year, Second Team All-Big Ten his junior year, and First Team All-Big Ten, and Big Ten Player of the Year after his senior year.

 - Name: Dewayne (DJ) White Jr.

 - Position: Power Forward